Embraer C-390 Millennium: Partnerships

 Major subcontractors include Aero Vodochody for the rear fuselage section, BAE Systems for the fly-by-wire primary flight control system, ELEB for the landing gear, OGMA, involved in the design and manufacturing of the sponsons, including the central fuselage, and development of the landing gear, rear wing elevators, fuselage and part of the rudder with CEiiA, with Rockwell Collins for the avionics, cargo handling and aerial delivery system.
-International Aero Engines (IAE) supplies the V2500-E5 turbofans, its use on the C-390 is its first military application.
 Fábrica Argentina de Aviones supplies the tail cone, cargo door and landing gear doors.
+International Aero Engines (IAE) supplies the V2500-E5 turbofans.
+Its use on the C-390 was its first military application.

+On 25 April 2023, in a joint announcement by Brazilian President Lula and the Prime Minister of Portugal, Costa stated that the KC-390 could be built or assembled in Portugal OGMA for European customers along with the new A-29N.